accessibility/Axioms/README.md

 ## Accessibility testing
 - **Automated testing is always going to be the most efficient way to find 100% of ~30% of accessibility issues.**
 - **Keyboard issues hold about 40% of accessibility failures**, and most automated tools do not evaluate for them.
 Testing for this is relatively easy, but is often overlooked.
+- **Involving people with lived experience with disability early in the development process will produce more accessible results.**

 ## Authoring
 - **Authoring experiences can shape the accessibility of their work.** The Authoring Tool Accessibility Guidelines (ATAG) 2.0, Part B is a strong example of this.